 In the beginning, Ubuntu was intended for convenient desktop usage.
-With active server software development, users needed some such efficient and user-friendly OS like Ubuntu.
-Ubuntu Foundation has decided to create a separate OS for servers needs.
+With active server software development, users needed an efficient and user-friendly OS like Ubuntu.
+Ubuntu Foundation decided to create a separate OS for server needs.

-New versions of the distribution release every 6 months and are supported with security updates every 9 months.
-Also, once every 2 years, Ubuntu releases LTS (long-term support) version, which offers support for 5 years.
+New versions of the distribution release every six months and are supported with security updates every nine months.
+Also, once every two years, Ubuntu releases LTS (long-term support) version, which offers support for five years.
 Ubuntu delivers in three editions: Desktop, Server, and Core.

 The desktop edition is designed for working stations.
 It provides a graphical user interface to interact with the system using GNOME.
 This edition is suitable for home or office usage.

-Conversely, the Server edition does not include GUI and was intended for servers.
+Conversely, the Server edition does not include GUI and is intended for servers.

-All these editions are free to download and use.
+All editions are free to download and use.

 Ubuntu Desktop and Server: similarities and differences

 Let’s discuss the differences and similarities of Ubuntu desktop and Ubuntu Server editions.
 As mentioned above, the first notable difference between the two is GUI availability on Desktop, while Server only offers CLI.
-The reason for GUI’s absence is for the prevention of resources overhead, which is not appropriate for server use cases.
-Nothing forbids you to install the GNOME on the Server edition, but it is not recommended and probably useless.
+The reason for GUI’s absence is to prevent resource overhead, which is not appropriate for server use cases.
+Nothing forbids you from installing GNOME on the Server edition, but it is not recommended and probably useless.

 The third difference between Ubuntu Desktop and Server editions is the installation process.
 Unlike Ubuntu Desktop, which comes with a GUI and makes use of the mouse, the Ubuntu Server installation process is menu and text-driven.
 Also, Ubuntu Server allows you to set up LVM (Logical Volume Management) during installation, which the Desktop edition doesn’t support.